 Dear Inklings,

-We are reading The Fellowship of the Rings by J.R.R.
+We are reading The Fellowship of the Ring by J.R.R.
 Tolkien this month.
 If you’re new here, my essays for this book challenge will always be free to read, but the journaling exercises and discussions are for patrons.
 I also share more of my personal experiences in that section.
 We will be going deep and I want the space to be an intimate one.
 I hope you will choose to participate in our Fellowship!

 Click here for the main page and reading schedule.